martinlowinski/halfthetruth.de/_drafts/timecapsule-for-linux-fans.markdown

 ## Netatalk (AFP Service) ##

-Since most distributions don't include netatalk >= 2.2.4, we have to build it from source.
+Netatalk is the open-source implementation of Apples AFP protocol.
+Since most distributions don't build netatalk with enabled encryption - which is needed by OSX - we have to configure and build the package ourselves.

+This is how you do it:

 {% highlight bash %}
-sudo apt-get build-dep netatalk sudo aptitude install cracklib2-dev fakeroot libssl-dev sudo apt-get source netatalk
+$> sudo apt-get build-dep netatalk
+$> sudo aptitude install cracklib2-dev fakeroot libssl-dev
+$> sudo apt-get source netatalk
 {% endhighlight %}

+Another approach would be to install netatalk beta from an unofficial repository which is described [here][2].

+Now we have installed all dependencies and downloaded the source package the our home directory.
+From there we can build netatalk with encryption enabled, this may take a while.
+Encryption is needed since FileVault was introduced to OSX.

 {% highlight bash %}
 cd netatalk-2*
 sudo DEB_BUILD_OPTIONS=ssl dpkg-buildpackage -rfakeroot
 {% endhighlight %}

+When the process is finished without errors (simply ignore the warnings), we can install the new package as follows:

 {% highlight bash %}
 sudo dpkg -i ~/netatalk_2*.deb
 {% endhighlight %}

+As our new netatalk will have the same version number, Debian will overwrite it when an update is available.
+To prevent that, we will set the package state to hold.

 {% highlight bash %}
 echo "netatalk hold" | sudo dpkg --set-selections
 {% endhighlight %}

-`/etc/default/netatalk`
+Netatalk has lots of features which are enabled by default but we only need a few of them.
+All daemons can be configured in `/etc/default/netatalk`.
+For AFP shares, set `AFPD` and `CNID_META` to yes, if you want to use a printer enable `PAPD`.

 {% highlight bash %}
 ATALKD_RUN=no
 PAPD_RUN=no